atulmuneshdev/Fin-Track/README.md

 # 💰 Finance Dashboard UI

 ## 📌 Project Overview
+This project was completed as part of a frontend evaluation assignment

 The **Finance Dashboard UI** is a frontend project designed to showcase skills in UI development, component structuring, and state management.